NPKelly/CS481-X-S20-capstone-homecu/docs/NickKelly.md

 The team created a demo video that shows the features that are currently implemented for the project.
 The video can be found at (https://www.youtube.com/watch?v=uVen6xU8u1Y)[https://www.youtube.com/watch?v=uVen6xU8u1Y].

 ## Week 13

+### April 9, 2020

+Met with the sponsor to clear up some confusion about an aspect of the Loan App Editor.
+I was confused about how the drag-and-drop input was supposed to work.
+The sponsor wanted to have the ability to predefine input for the Loan App Editor.
+Then at a later date the user will be able to drag in the input to fill in the groups on the Loan App Editor.

+## Week 14

+### April 14, 2020

+Met with Shane to discuss the next couple of weeks for the class.
+The class is getting real close to the end and we were told to not start any new features on our project.
+We talked to our sponsor and told them that this weekly meeting will be our last to show off the project.
+Nealon and I are tying up loose ends in the features currently implemented and Scott and Randy are making the poster for the class.

+### April 15, 2020

+Implemented the search feature for the Credit Union List page.
+The search limits the table that is displayed to only show the credit unions that match the input searched.